|

 Congratulations to my buddy, Vera, on her awesome sale to S&S XVII!!

 Congratulations to Jenn Reese and her hubby Dave on their sales to S&S XVII!!
-That's just
+That's just the coolest!

 In today's mail was my response to S&S XVII.
 MZB bought my story Soul Dance!
 Woooo!!!